DrZFCT/DrZFCT.github.io/_posts/2024-03-30-quantum-computing.markdown

 ---

-In this article, we first recall the basic postulates of quantum computing.
+In this note, we first recall the basic postulates of quantum computing.
 Then we mainly focus on the mathematical structures behind it.

 # Postulates of Quantum Mechanics